yashsriram/archer/README.md

 # archer

 ## description
-- Archer is a simple game based on light reflection.
+- Archer is a simple aim and shoot game based on light reflection.
 - It simulates reflection of light (on different types of mirrors) using ray marching technique.

 ## code